 Even if you carry professional liability insurance for the company, you should highly recommend to licensed employees that they carry their own.
 Accusations and claims can be made against individuals and not always covered by a company plan.
 Make sure employees take the steps to properly protect their own career and livelihood.

 Occupational & Speech Therapist Insurance Frequently Asked Questions (FAQs)

 Occupational and speech therapist insurance is often confused with physical therapist insurance.
-If you need more clarification to either of these insurance types, please visit our forum or drop a comment below.
 Our mission is to provide the best answers to your questions.

 What types of discounts can I get with speech therapist insurance?

 Insurance carriers often provide discounts for a claim-free history, safety programs, and patient intake meetings that cover safety and protocol.
 There are also some insurance companies that offer discounts for a new speech therapist just starting a practice.

 If you have cybersecurity insurance, you may be covered for HIPAA violations resulting from hacking or digital data loss.
 However, incidents of human error where no digital files are concerned may not be covered.
 Some professional liability policies may cover scenarios where personal data is breached in isolated incidents.